 – Journey women (this site has over 55,500 female subscribers, sharing their travel stories and tips).

 French citizens might be interested to learn about your traditions.
 However, common misconceptions and misunderstandings about the role of religion in public life can occur on both sides.
-Go to the VWPP French page for more information about various religion.
+Go to the VWPP French page for more information about various religions.

 - Race and Ethnicity